-The Boston College's Center for Retirement Research, NASRA, and the Center for State and Local Government Excellence maintain the Public Plans Database that contains the majority of state plans as well as many large municipal plans, covering over 95% of the membership in public plans as well as over 95% of the assets held by public pension plans.
+Boston College's Center for Retirement Research, NASRA, and the Center for State and Local Government Excellence maintain the Public Plans Database, which contains the majority of state plans and many large municipal plans.
+It covers over 95% of the membership in public plans and over 95% of the assets held by public pension plans.

-The chart that follows shows the support ratio for all plans in this database since 2001.
+The following chart shows the support ratio for all plans in this database since 2001.
 The colored bars represent the central 90% of the support ratios for the plans in the database.
-The Delaware State Police Pension Plan is represented by the gold diamonds.
-Note that this chart shows one more year for the System than the universe as the 2023 numbers are not yet available for the database.
+The gold diamonds represent the Delaware State Police Pension Plan.
+Note that this chart shows one more year for the System than the universe as the 2024 numbers are not yet available for the database.

-This graph shows the support ratio for the Plan has generally increased over time.
+This graph shows that the support ratio for the Plan has generally increased over time.
 This graph shows that Delaware State Police's support ratio is lower than a typical plan, indicating that the Plan is less mature based on this metric.
-As of the most recent dates for which the full database is available, the Delaware State Police's support ratio has consistently been below the 5th percentile among all plans in the database reflecting the Plan being relatively young.
+As of the most recent dates for which the full database is available, the Delaware State Police's support ratio has consistently been below the 5th percentile among all plans in the database, reflecting the Plan being relatively young.